jpt1729/lp-kbb/JOURNAL.md

 created_at: "2025-07-18"
 ---

+For transparency sake, I took some of the screen shots after the date because I realized it was a requirement so some stuff might get mixed up!

 # 7/19/2025

 Been working on this for a little bit working on the schematic.
 One thing that happened the last time I designed this is I would delete random switches which would mess up the numbering so I am not doing that now!!!.